 For RTP based traffic PDU Set and End of Data Burst information has been defined by 3GPP to be carried by a new RTP header extension.
 The same can be followed for any extended metadata.
 When XRM traffic is carried encrypted end to end (between UE and XRM application server) in protocols which do not allow unencrypted header extensions, additional mechanisms need to be defined for 3GPP networks (UPF) to be able to access to this XRM metadata information while ensuring that actual XRM traffic remains protected end to end and that entities beyond the 3GPP network (UPF) cannot read or modify the XRM metadata information either.

-Questions related with MASQUE
+Questions related with QUIC-Aware proxying

 To support 5G Core UPF access to XRM metadata, 3GPP (TR 23.700-70) is considering to use Proxy-UDP-in-HTTP/3 per RFC 9298 + QUIC-Aware proxying per draft-ietf-masque-quic-proxy.

-A possible deployment of the feature would be where the Client as defined by IETF in draft-ietf-masque-quic-proxy would be split up between UE including the application/QUIC client and UPF including the HTTP client using the CONNECT-UDP method towards the Proxy (in this deployment the UE would NOT initiate Proxy-UDP-in-HTTP/3 per RFC 9298 + QUIC-Aware proxying).
+A possible deployment of the feature would be where the draft-ietf-masque-quic-proxy Client would be in the UPF and thus not in the same entity than the end QUIC client.
 UE and UPF would be connected by IP networking as specified by 3GPP with UE acting as an IP host and UPF as an IP Router.
 Metadata about the end-to-end (UE to Target) QUIC connection would be carried between UPF and Proxy.
 The arrangement between Proxy and Target (the QUIC server acting as the Application Server for the XRM traffic) is not in scope of 3GPP.

-For this kind of deployment following question have been asked that require detailed expertise on draft-ietf-masque-quic-proxy:
+For this kind of deployment following questions have been asked that require detailed expertise on draft-ietf-masque-quic-proxy:

-QUIC aware proxying relies on the Client and Proxy regenerating actual CID based on Virtual CID exchanged between the client (here UPF) and the Proxy.

-QUIC allows new CID values to be negotiated between the UE (QUIC client) and the Target (QUIC Server) anytime during the lifetime of the end-to-end QUIC connection.
-When this happens, would the UPF be able to learn these values and to provide them to the Proxy over the HTTP Capsule protocol on behalf of the UE?
+QUIC allows new end-to-end CID values to be negotiated between the UE (QUIC client) and the Target (QUIC Server) anytime during the lifetime of the end-to-end QUIC connection.
+When this happens, the UPF would not be able to learn the actual new end-to-end CID values But the UPF can detect new end-to-end CID values are used in QUIC packets it receives with short headers, even though UPF can only do this detection based on the length of the initial end-to-end CID having been used (as QUIC packets with short headers do not contain CID length).Once it has detected a new end-to-end CID is being used, the UPF acting as a QUIC-Aware proxying client, can negotiate the usage of a new virtual CID to be associated with the subset of the new end-to-end CID it has detected.

-If not does it mean that forwarding mode is no more possible for the corresponding traffic when QUIC CID has been changed by one of the peers (UE/target =AS)?

-Do you see other potential issues with the 3GPP usage of this kind of deployment?

-Questions related with MoQ

-To support 5G Core UPF access to XRM metadata, 3GPP (TR 23.700-70) is considering to use Media over QUIC Transport as defined in draft-ietf-moq-transport-03.
-The idea is to use the metadata part of the MoQ object to carry such XRM metadata information.

-3GPP would thus like to know whether and when MoQ WG could fulfil the needs of 3GPP (for its Release 19 i.e. for end of 2024) such as described above and if the MoQ object metadata can be extended to carry such XRM metadata details beyond what is now defined in MoQT draft at IETF.
+The question is on whether IETF sees any issue with this mechanism?

 Actions:

-To IETF Multiplexed Application Substrate over QUIC Encryption WG and IETF Media Over QUIC WG:
+To IETF Multiplexed Application Substrate over QUIC Encryption WG:

-ACTION: SA2 kindly asks IETF Multiplexed Application Substrate over QUIC Encryption WG and IETF Media Over QUIC WG to answer to the questions above.
+ACTION: SA2 kindly asks IETF Multiplexed Application Substrate over QUIC Encryption WG to answer to the questions above.

 Date of Next TSG-SA WG2 Meetings: